chaos-polymtl/lethe/doc/source/installation/docker.rst

     You will need to install `Docker <https://www.docker.com/get-started>`_ and have 5 GB of free disk space.

 #################################
-Using a deal.II  Docker container
+Using a deal.II  Docker Container
 #################################

 The deal.II library is a mature project containing `O(1,000,000)` lines of C++ code, itself depending on other similar libraries (e.g. Trilinos).
 Compiling deal.II with its exact dependencies can be a daunting task even for moderate C++ programmers - one with many knobs and dials, normally taking 4-6 hours.